 Does your mentor have the time to spend with you?
 This, in my opinion, is the most important.
 I had a great dream team of movers and shakers, but it was also so very hard for some of them to squeeze me into their schedules.
 Although the intentions are good, you aren’t gaining anything from this relationship if you aren’t even spending time with them.

 Is this someone who will hold you accountable?
 For you to truly succeed, you need to have someone who is so concerned about your goals and career path, that they aren’t afraid to be bluntly honest, call you on your “stuff” and maybe even kick your butt, if needed.

 Are you learning tools that will help you get to where you want to be?
 The lessons may not always be explicit or intentional, but you have to be able to decipher how you can use what you are learning to thrive without compromising your character or integrity.

 Are they respected in their field/company/community?
-I learned the importance of this when I was conducting a cattle call of interviews with a panel of dancers and choreographers in Atlanta.
-A number of the young dancers assumed that their relationships their mentors would help give them the extra edge.
-So dancer after dancer took the “opportunity” to name drop not truly understanding the reputation of their mentors in their field.
+I learned the importance of this when I was conducting a cattle call of interviews on a panel with other choreographers in Atlanta.
+A number of the young dancers assumed that their relationships with their mentors would help give them the extra edge.
+So dancer after dancer took the “opportunity” to name drop not truly understanding the reputation of their mentors in the industry.
 The lesson I learned: Just because your mentor is known, doesn’t mean that they are respected.